avaya91/BookTradeApp/README.md

 # README

+ A simple webapp based on ruby rails framework intended to help college students trade thier old books with their freinds on campus.

+To Run the Project Please follow the following
 > Make sure you have rails installed on your computer with gitbash.

 > Clone the Project on your device